MSED: a multi-modal sleep event detection model for clinical sleep analysis: Introduction

-However, several studies have shown significant variability in the scoring of both sleep stages~\cite{Norman2000, Danker-Hopfe2004, Danker-Hopfe2009, Rosenberg2013, Zhang2015a, Younes2016, Younes2018} and sleep micro-events~\cite{Drinnan1998, Whitney1998, Loredo1999, Smurra2001, Thomas2003, Bonnet2007, Magalang2013, Rosenberg2014}.
-This has prompted extensive research into automatic methods for classifying sleep stages in large-scale studies~\cite{Koch2014, Supratak2017, Chambon2018c, Olesen2018c, Biswal2018, Stephansen2018, Phan2019a, Phan2019b}, while the research in automatic arousal~\cite{Olesen2019, Alvarez-Estevez2019, Brink-Kjaer2020} and \ac{LM}~\cite{Carvelli2020} detection on a similar scale is limited. \citeauthor{Biswal2018} recently proposed a model based on a combination of recurrent and convolutional neural networks, where the same architecture was used for sleep stage classification, \ac{AHI} and \ac{LMI} prediction.
-They trained their model using \num{9000} \ac{PSG} recordings and evaluated the performance on the three tasks on a held out test set containing \num{1000} \acp{PSG}.
-However, this model was trained in separate runs for each downstream task; furthermore, post-processing was performed on the event predictions (apneas, limb movements).
+Several studies have shown significant variability in the scoring of both sleep stages~\cite{Norman2000, Danker-Hopfe2004, Danker-Hopfe2009, Rosenberg2013, Zhang2015a, Younes2016, Younes2018} and sleep micro-events~\cite{Drinnan1998, Whitney1998, Loredo1999, Smurra2001, Thomas2003, Bonnet2007, Magalang2013, Rosenberg2014}.
+This has prompted extensive research into automatic methods for classifying sleep stages in large-scale studies~\cite{Koch2014, Supratak2017, Chambon2018c, Olesen2018c, Biswal2018, Stephansen2018, Phan2019a, Phan2019b}, while the research in automatic arousal~\cite{Olesen2019, Alvarez-Estevez2019, Brink-Kjaer2020} and \ac{LM}~\cite{Carvelli2020} detection on a similar scale is limited, but has attracted increased focus as evidenced by the \emph{You Snooze You Win} PhysioNet challenge from 2018~\cite{Ghassemi2018, Goldberger2000}. \citeauthor{Biswal2018} recently proposed a multi-task CNN/RNN combination model for the purpose of classifying sleep stages and predicting \ac{AHI} and \ac{LMI}~\cite{Biswal2018}.
+They trained their model on \num{9000} \ac{PSG} recordings from the Massachusetts General Hospital (MGH) and evaluated their model on a held-out MGH dataset consisting of \num{1000} \acp{PSG}, and on \num{5804} \acp{PSG} studies from the \ac{SHHS}, yielding strong \ac{AHI}/expert correlation values (\num{0.85} on MGH, \num{0.77} on \ac{SHHS}) and \ac{LMI}/expert correlation (0.79 on MGH). \citeauthor{Brink-Kjaer2020} published a CNN/RNN model for combined arousal and sleep/wake detection yielding an arousal detection F1 score of 0.79 on a test set of 1024 unique subjects~\cite{Brink-Kjaer2020}, which was subsequently validated in two separate patient groups~\cite{BrinkKjaer2021a, BrinkKjaer2021b}.
+Similarly, \citeauthor{Carvelli2020} proposed a CNN/RNN model for \ac{LM} detection reporting an impressive F1 score of 0.77 on \num{348} PSGs from the MrOS sleep study~\cite{Carvelli2020}.
+However, these models are all based on classifying windows of sleep data with subsequent manual fine-tuning and post-processing to combine events predicted in close-proximity windows, which incurs a human-factor bias.

-In this study, we introduce the \ac{MSED} model for joint detection of sleep micro-events, in this case \acp{Ar}, \ac{SDB}, and \acp{LM}.
-The model is based on recent advances in machine learning and challenges current state of the art methods by directly classifying and localizing sleep micro-events in the \ac{PSG} signals at the same time.